anuchak/anuchak.github.io/_pages/about.md

 ## Research Interests

-My research interests lie in Databases, specifically on Graph Data Management & Query Processing for Graph Databases.
+- Databases
+- Graph Data Management

-As part of my Masters Thesis, I have been working on query processing for Recursive Joins in GDBMS (Graph DBMS) systems.
+As part of my Masters Thesis, I have been working on query processing for Recursive Joins (such as shortest path & variable length path queries) in GDBMS (Graph DBMS) systems and how to make them more efficient.
+I primarily use [Kùzu](https://kuzudb.com/) for my research which is a new graph database being built at UWaterloo.

+Prior to this, I worked as a Software Engineer for 2 years at Goldman Sachs.

 Contact: a8chakra dot uwaterloo dot ca